DesiKS/reacto3/README.md

 ### Your Task:

-Write a function called `curry` that takes a function as an argument, and returns a "curried" version of that function.
+Write a function called `curry` that takes a function as an argument and returns a "curried" version of that function.

 Interviewers should share the next examples with interviewees to help them understand the concept.